fengjiyuxian/FactoryTreeNode/README.md

   }
 });

-# set server address in socketIo
+# set server address in socketIo in /public/javascripts/tree.js
+eg: var socket = io('//localhost:3000');
+you can set your own ip(or host) and port.